-Many parents find my site or attend my seminars because they are in crisis.
+Many parents find my site because they are in crisis.
 There is something going on with their teen and they need help.
 Their need for help is very real, and their concern for their child's well-being can be felt.

 Sometimes family support means coaching the parents on ways to respond to their teens.
 I've often provided the family therapy, or worked with one of the parents, when the teen refuses to come to therapy or is already receiving counseling from another therapist.

 There are numerous topics that adults bring to therapy including (but certainly not limited to):

 Your child does not have to be in counseling for you to get your own help.
 You also do not have to be in your own counseling for your teen to be.
 In my experience, the families who have had the quickest and most enduring changes have adults who have chosen to undertake their own work or are somehow getting their own support.